armaanthakker/UW-Armaan-Repository/README.md

 -->
 # Sepsis-GNN

-A thesis project by Sijin Huang
+A thesis project by Sijin Huang and Armaaan Thakker

 For usage, see [csrgnn/README.md](csrgnn/README.md)